 |

+We were delighted to return to Forever Cacao Club last week, on a particularly special evening as part of the Reset and Restore weekend of wellness in collaboration with Aventurine Wellbeing.
+It was a real honour to be at the close of the Saturday night cacao dance and offer a journey of sound woven with Nat Bhairav on sitar by Nik and Maitreya's mantra by Annabeth.
+Maitreya is the Buddha of the future, the enlightening of consciousness that will arise again when our current world system has fallen away into darkness.
+This piece is therefore a love song to our individual and collective potential, a yearning for the evolution of consciousness itself.
+We hope you enjoy it!
 The Earth Heart Kitchen has been pretty productive over the spring into summer months but it’s been lovely to slow down a little at the arrival of autumn and have an opportunity for a bit more rest before the next busy season at the end of the year.
 It’s true, I have already made a batch of mincemeat but I’m very much enjoying the gentle shift of the season as we approach Samhain and the darker months.
 It’s a real season of reward; so much work has been done, so much energy spent in generating outcomes, yet here we arrive at a time of stillness whilst still benefitting from the abundant fruits of those efforts.
 We posted about Apple Day back in August (it came really early this year!) and I still had homemade apple spread on my toast this morning.
 As I write, Nik is preparing the spare demijohn for the job of racking off the cider and on this rather soft and gentle drizzly day, we’ll be enjoying my latest seasonal creation for a teatime treat; Pumpkin Spice Flapjacks!
 This time last year, I made mini ‘pumpkin’ pies with our homegrown squash.
 They were really tasty and we enjoyed them very much… but they were quite a lot of work (filling all the mini pie cases carefully with pastry, blind baking, making the filling, pressing out all the little lids) and actually they weren’t great sellers.
 Maybe pumpkin pie is just a little too exotic for a Welsh valley?!

 Pumpkin Spice FLapjacksIngredients: